poipiii/CS-Notes/content/Computer Organisation/Pipeline Hazard/Operand Forwarding.md

 >[!important] Results can't be forwarded
 > ![[load_use_data_hazard.png|500]]
 >
 > If an instruction that **directly follows a load instruction** uses the data loaded by it, a [[Pipeline Stall|pipeline stall]] is necessary.
-This stall occurs **because loading data from memory takes one CPU cycle**.
+This stall occurs **because loading data from memory takes one extra CPU cycle**.
 In this case, we must apply a pipeline stall.

 ## References
 ---